 - salt (only if needed)

 - Heat the tagine.
-Set the tagine on a low heat until warm, once the Tagine is warm, increase heat to a medium-high.
-If you’re not using a Tagine pot skip the warm-up on low and heat your pot at medium-high.
+Set the tagine on a low heat until warm; once the tagine is warm, increase the heat to a medium-high.
+If you're not using a tagine pot, skip the warm-up on low and heat your pot at medium-high.

-- Saute onions & peppers.
-Coat the tagine, with a generous amount of olive oil (about 2 tbsp or more) add in the onions saute until translucence, then add the bell pepper.
+- Sauté onions & peppers.
+Coat the tagine with a generous amount of olive oil (about 2 tablespoon or more).
+Add in the onions, sauté until translucence, then add the bell peppers.
 Cover the tagine and cook for 3 minutes.

 - Add spices, tomatoes, garlic & harissa.
-Once the bell peppers have begun to soften, add in the spice and stir to coat the peppers and bloom the flavours.
+Once the bell peppers have begun to soften, add in the spices and stir to coat the peppers and bloom the flavours.
 Add the tomatoes and garlic.
-Cover the Tagine and allow to simmer for 3-4 minutes ⏤ if the tomatoes are really dry add 2 tbsp of water from your cup of water.
+Cover the tagine and simmer for 3-4 minutes ⏤ if the tomatoes are really dry, add 2 tablespoon of water from your water cup.

-- Toss in the chickpea, bouillon powder, & water.
-Open the lid, add the chickpea and bouillon powder and give everything a good stir.
-Pour the water over the mixture and cover the Tagine for 10 minutes.
+- Toss in the chickpeas, bouillon powder, & water.
+Open the lid, add the chickpeas and bouillon powder and give everything a good stir.
+Pour the water over the mixture and cover the tagine for 10 minutes.

 - Time for cilantro & fish.
-Remove the lid, and taste the sauce you may wish to adjust the salt at this point I don’t usually add any salt to the dish since the bouillon powder is pretty salty already, but it’s good time to check.
-Stir in the cilantro, once fully incorporated place the fish on top of the sauce.
-Then cover the tagine, and simmer for 7 minutes.
+Remove the lid and taste the sauce; you may wish to adjust the salt at this point.
+I don't usually add any salt to the dish since the bouillon powder is pretty salty already, but it's a good time to check.
+Stir in the cilantro, then place the fish on top of the sauce.
+Cover the tagine, and simmer for 7 minutes.

 - Braise, Simmer & Cover.
-Fish has been cooking for 7 minutes and is becoming soft.
-Scoop some of the sauce on the top of the fish and move the chickpeas to the side so the fish can be submerged into the sauce.
+Now the fish has been cooking for 7 minutes and is becoming soft.
+Scoop some of the sauce on top of the fish and move the chickpeas to the side so the fish can be submerged into the sauce.
 Cover and continue cooking for 4 minutes

 When selecting your harissa make sure to check the ingredient list.
-Some Brands of harissa are very mild and others are very hot.
-I used Mina Brand when creating this recipe they’re mild compared to Tunisian and Libya brands.
+Some brands of harissa are very mild and others are very hot.
+I used Mina Brand when creating this recipe, they're mild compared to Tunisian and Libyan brands.